 If your prospect has worked with another IT service provider, a network assessment can reveal things they may have missed.
-For example, the provider may use a remote monitoring and management (RMM) solution to monitor devices on the network, but they may not be aware of problems with devices the business’ employees added to the network without their knowledge.
-Or, if the prospect must comply with PCI DSS, HIPAA, or other regulation, an assessment can reveal if their networks are properly set up to keep data secure.
+For example, the provider may use a remote monitoring and management (RMM) solution to monitor devices on the network, but they may not be aware of devices the business’ employees added to the network without their knowledge.
+Or, if the prospect must comply with PCI DSS, HIPAA, or other regulations, an assessment can reveal if their networks are correctly set up to keep data secure.

 The network assessment report you provide can materially differentiate your business from the prospect’s current provider.

-With a report from a network assessment tool, you don’t just have to tell a prospect they need your services.
+With a network assessment tool report, you don’t just have to tell a prospect they need your services.
 You can show them.
 By preparing a report in advance, you can take the time to understand the prospect’s IT environment and make recommendations based specifically on their needs.

 You can also establish priorities for the issues you uncover, explaining the risk associated with each one and how you would approach handling them over time in a budget-friendly manner, which may open the door to a managed services contract.

 You probably have some customers that use your services on a project-by-project or limited basis.
-Using a network assessment tool, you can look for new opportunities with those clients or share reports that demonstrate how they could benefit from a managed services contract.
+Using network assessments, you can look for new opportunities with those clients or share reports that demonstrate how they could benefit from a managed services contract.

 With the information you collect from a network assessment tool, you can base your quotes on fact, not conjecture.
 You can provide the prospect with details on the scope of work, down to the exact number of devices, their types and manufacturers, and the services you will provide to support them.
-Collecting the precise information you need for an accurate quote not only provides the prospect with the specific information they need to evaluate your proposal against other companies, but it also ensures the account will be profitable for your MSP.
+Collecting the precise information you need for an accurate quote provides the prospect with the specific information they need to evaluate your proposal against other companies and ensures the account will be profitable for your MSP.

 You may have rejected the idea of using a network assessment tool with your existing client base, confident that all of the information you need is available from other automation tools your MSP uses.
-With the value a network assessment tool can add to the sales process; however, it may be smart to rethink that decision and give network assessment tools another look.
+However, by following the tips in this network assessment checklist, you may find new opportunities with your clients, such as performing a network assessment for remote work, for example.
+Evaluate each of your client’s networks step-by-step to optimize their IT environments and grow your business.